Rudxain/Rudxain/README.md

 ## Personal
 - Currently doing courses listed by [CIC](https://cincinnatus.edu.do).
 After I complete the technical-capacitation phase, I'll get my 1st job!
-- My home (not my house) is under renovation, so I can't use my dev PC
 - Have an "obsession" with code refactoring.
 It's obvious from my GH activity 😂
 - Considering leaving GH, [for many reasons](https://gavinhoward.com/2020/04/i-am-moving-away-from-github).
 	- The fact that [GL nukes dead accounts](https://about.gitlab.com/privacy/#how-does-gitLab-secure-my-personal-data) is a deal-breaker for me.